Skoda Enyaq iV interior, dashboard & comfort

 Equipment, options & accessories

-The entry-level Enyaq iV 60 (£32,010) comes with 19-inch wheels, a 13-inch infotainment system with sat nav, Apple CarPlay and Android Auto.
+The entry-level Enyaq iV 60 comes with 19-inch wheels, a 13-inch infotainment system with sat nav, Apple CarPlay and Android Auto.
 You also get dual-zone climate control, keyless go, rear parking sensors and ambient lighting.
+Skoda paused orders for this car earlier in 2022 but, as of August, the 60 has rejoined the line-up.

-Upgrading to the 80 (£39,695) brings front parking sensors and a rear-view camera, plus a heated steering wheel.
+Upgrading to the 80 brings front parking sensors and a rear-view camera, plus a heated steering wheel.
 It’s more recognisable thanks to some added chrome trim.
-80 SportLine (£42,915) models get racier styling, 20-inch wheels and matrix-LED headlights among other features – including slightly lowered suspension.
-At the top-of-the-range is the 80x SportLine model (£46,610), which also gets four-wheel-drive and 125kW rapid-charging capabilities as standard.
+Next, 80 SportLine cars get racier styling, 20-inch wheels and matrix-LED headlights among other features – including slightly lowered suspension.
+At the top of the range is the 80x SportLine, which also gets four-wheel-drive as standard.

 Infotainment, apps & sat nav